FanDuel were looking to improve the SEO performance of their site in the run up their major acquisition period during the NFL season.

-I worked with the Head of Web to produce a of a set of standards for Williams & Glyn bank that allowed them to deliver their online content to a consistent and high standard.
-These covered accessibility, performance, security, testing and technical delivery.
+When developing a new brand the head of web commissioned me to write a set of standards that covered accessibility, performance, security, testing and technical delivery.
+These allowed them to deliver their online content to a consistent and high standard.

 As technical lead on the responsive relaunch of TSB's consumer facing website I put in place a front end build system using a static site generator that allowed a team of developers to take monolithic full page designs and work in parallel on individual, modular, dynamic and responsive components.
 This approach enabled the release of a subsection of the site after three weeks and the modular build to be used as a living specification for the subsequent CMS build which was able to re-use significant amounts of code.

-Updated STI checker for Channel 4's Embarrassing Bodies in the form of a responsive web application that runs on a wide range of devices, including games consoles which are popular means of accessing the web amongst the target demographic.
+Channel 4's Embarrassing Bodies were updating their STI risk checker and wanted a web application that ran on a range of devices, including games consoles and low end mobiles which are popular means of accessing the web amongst the target demographic.

-The site featured Completely client side logic to preserve anonymity and a location aware clinic finder service using data from OpenStreetMaps and NHS.
+I built a site that featured completely client side logic to preserve anonymity and a location aware clinic finder service using data from OpenStreetMaps and NHS.

 The site received 30,000 visits in the first week of release with 70% completing the survey.